“Leave the light on, Daddy.”

 Did I imagine it?
 Did the light just flicker?

 My son’s voice gets louder, and I hear the terror.
 I feel it.
-My wife’s warmth is a tether; I cling to it because I know what will happen if I get up to check on our boy.
+My wife’s warmth is a tether; I cling to it because I know what’ll happen if I get up to check on our boy.

 The light from his room flickers again, no mistaking it this time.
 His chanting turns desperate, and I recognize the lullaby he sings to himself.
 It won’t do him any good.
 Tears ride his voice, corrupting the melody’s soothing purpose.
 He doesn’t need lullabies; he needs a firm shoulder to curl against, a strong arm to ward off his nightmares.
 He needs his father.